KskAdch/TopologicalNumbers.jl/docs/src/4D/LatticeDirac.md

 SCSolution{Float64}(0.9793607631927376)
 ```

-The argument `TopologicalNumber` in the named tuple stores the second Chern number with some filling condition that you selected in options (the default is the half-filling).
+The argument `TopologicalNumber` in the named tuple stores the second Chern number with some filling condition that you selected in the options (the default is the half-filling).

 You can access this value as follows: